 Aryabhatta – The Father Of Astronomy

-The very first one in the list of Ancient Indian scientists and their inventions is the father of Indian astronomy i.e Aryabhatta.
+The very first one on the list of Ancient Indian scientists and their inventions is the father of Indian astronomy i.e Aryabhatta.
 As far as the name “Aryabhatta” is concerned, for the western world, Aryabhatta is the name of the Indian satellite.

-Well, in reality; Aryabhatta was the 5th-century CE Mathematician, Physicist, Astrologer, an Astronomer from the classical age of Indian mathematics and Astronomy.
+Well, in reality; Aryabhatta was the 5th-century CE Mathematician, Physicist, Astrologer, and Astronomer from the classical age of Indian mathematics and Astronomy.
 He was the native of Kusumapura or Pataliputra (modern-day Patna, Bihar, India).

 Not to mention, as per the records, the concept of the mathematical digit “ZERO” was born in India by the greatest Indian Mathematician Aryabhatta.
 In his book Aryabhatiya (which he wrote when he was just 23 years old) he explains zero, as he writes,